nuochenpku/nuochenpku.github.io/_pages/about.md

 # Research
  My research interests focus on nlp, including question answering, cross-lingual understanding, dialog generation and multi-modal fusion.  <br>
-Indeed, my works now are focusing on **generalization** and **cross-lingual language understanding**.
+Indeed, my works now are focusing on **dialogue** and **cross-lingual language understanding**.
 I also have some experiences in designing or pre-trainig large language models, including chinese, English and multi-lingual.
 I am  familiar with speech and audio processing (a little, LOL)

 # News
-* **Invited Talk** at Shanghai University Of Engineering Science and Donghua University
+* **Invited Talk** at Shanghai University Of Engineering Science and Donghua University (10/2022)
 * **Excellent Graduation Thesis of Peking University**
 * **Outstanding Graduates of Peking University**
 * **Outstanding Graduates of Beijing**